 Gary's battalions finally arrived on the right flank of Chris's Puma Battalion, but they had arrived too late as Aaron's BTR battalions panicked taking the tank battalion with them.
 At this point Gary and Aaron conceded the game to Chris.
 Both Aaron and Gary tended to have poor die rolls throughout the game, while Chris tended to have better than average die rolls.

-After assessing the game the La Cucarach forces will be replaced with brigades that do not have BTRs.
-The BTRs were armed with a heavy machine gun and had to dismount the infantry in order to be able to engage their opponents with any hope of damaging them.
+After assessing the game the La Cucarach forces will upgrade with brigades that have BTR's.
+The BTR's were armed with a heavy machine gun and had to dismount the infantry in order to be able to engage their opponents with any hope of damaging them.
 I will be replacing them with the improved version that has the 30mm Auto-cannon and also mounts an ATGM from GHQ, but they will not arrive before the convention.
 The game started at 11 and finished by 1:30